Last Updated on March 9, 2025 by Erin Donahue

 If you’re looking to experience authentic Taiwanese snacks and street vendors, a visit to one of Taipei’s many night markets is a must!
 There’s the Shilin Night Market (士林夜市), one of the largest and most popular markets, and also the Raohe Night Market (饒河街觀光夜市) in Songshan District (麻里折口).
 I love the street food in Taiwan and probably gain 10 pounds every time I go.
 It’s unparalleled and so delicious!
 There are a ton of other famous night markets around the island as well like in Tainan and Kaohsiung in the south.

-Ximending (西門町) is known as the “Harajuku of Taipei” and is one of the main shopping districts in the city, especially for younger people.
+People know Ximending (西門町) as the “Harajuku of Taipei” and recognize it as one of the main shopping districts in the city, especially for younger people.
 It’s fun and glitzy and also a perfect place to people-watch since there’s a crosswalk that’s also similar to Tokyo’s Shibuya Crossing.

-For a more relaxed experience, visitors can take a dip in the Beitou (北投) Hot Springs, which are known for their therapeutic properties.
+For a more relaxed experience, visitors can take a dip in the Beitou (北投) Hot Springs, which people praise for their therapeutic properties.
 The hot springs are located in a beautiful mountain setting and offer a great escape from the hustle and bustle of the city.

 Another popular attraction is the Chiang Kai-shek Memorial Hall (中正紀念堂), a monument dedicated to Taiwan’s former president.
-The hall is surrounded by beautiful gardens and is a great place to take a stroll and learn about Taiwan’s history.
-Depending on who you talk to in Taiwan, Chiang Kai-shek was not a good leader in Taiwan so I always found it odd that there’s a massive memorial hall dedicated to him.
+Beautiful gardens surround the hall, making it a great place to take a stroll and learn about Taiwan’s history.
+Depending on who you talk to in Taiwan, Chiang Kai-shek was not a good leader in Taiwan, so I always found it odd that people built a massive memorial hall dedicated to him.
 That being said, it’s still a large campus with cool stuff to see inside.

 Finally, no visit to Taipei is complete without visiting one of its many temples.
 The Longshan Temple (艋舺龍山寺) is a particularly beautiful example, with intricate carvings and colorful paintings that are sure to impress.